cypress-io/cypress-documentation/content/api/commands/session.md

 This function is called whenever a session for the given `id` hasn't yet been cached, or if it's no longer valid (see the `validate` option).
-After `setup` runs, Cypress will preserve all cookies, `sessionStorage`, and `localStorage`, so that subsequent calls to `cy.session()` with the same `id` will bypass `setup` and just restore the cached session data.
+After `setup` and `validate` runs for the first time, Cypress will preserve all cookies, `sessionStorage`, and `localStorage`, so that subsequent calls to `cy.session()` with the same `id` will bypass setup and just restore and validate the cached session data.

 The page is cleared before `setup` when `testIsolation='on'` and is not cleared when `testIsolation='off'`.